-Sales representatives include the Columbia Consortium (for bookstores in the continental United States), Scholarly Book Services (Canada), the Eurospan Group (United Kingdom, Europe, Africa, and the Middle East), and East-West Export Books (Asia, the Pacific, and Hawaii).
+Sales representatives include the Columbia Consortium (for bookstores in the continental United States), Brunswick Books (Canada), the Eurospan Group (United Kingdom, Europe, Asia, Oceania, Australia, Africa, and the Middle East).
 Warehousing and order fulfillment functions are handled by Hopkins Fulfillment Services.
-The Press is a full member of the Association of American University Presses.
+The Press is a full member of the Association of University Presses.

 The main offices of the Press are located on the campus of UMass Amherst in New Africa House, at 180 Infirmary Way, 4th Fl., Amherst, MA 01003.
 The Press also maintains an editorial office at UMass Boston.